Canonical metrics on holomorphic Courant algebroids: The twisted Hull-Strominger system

 \subsection{Complex surfaces and Aeppli classes}

 In this section we give evidence of an extension of Yau's Theorem for Calabi-Yau metrics \cite{Yau0} to the twisted Hull-Strominger system \eqref{eq:twistedStromhol} in the case of complex surfaces, where the role of K\"ahler classes is played by Aeppli cohomology classes.
-Even though this case is rather special, it provides the starting point of our approach to Question \ref{question} in higher dimensions, and illustrates the interplay between this problem and Conjecture \ref{conj:Yau}.
+Even though this case is rather special, it provides the starting point of our approach to Question \ref{question} in higher dimensions.

 Let $X$ be a compact complex surface with $c_1(X) = 0$.
-We consider first the twisted Hull-Strominger system \eqref{eq:twistedStromhol} with $G = \{1\}$, given by
+We consider first the case of the twisted Calabi-Yau equation \eqref{eq:twistedStromexact} (corresponding to \eqref{eq:twistedStromhol} with $G = \{1\}$).
 Our first goal is to provide a classification of the solutions of \eqref{eq:twistedStromexact}, combining some known facts about Einstein-Weyl manifolds \cite{GauIvanov} and quaternionic manifolds \cite{Kato} in real dimension $4$.
 We start by showing that any solution of \eqref{eq:twistedStromexact} is Einstein-Weyl.
 Recall that a Weyl structure with respect to a conformal class $[g]$ on a smooth manifold $M$ is defined as a torsion-free connection on $TM$, preserving $[g]$.
 A Weyl structure is said to be Einstein if the associated Ricci tensor is a multiple of any metric in $[g]$.